Solar-network/docs/docs/desktop-wallet/user-guides/ledger.md

 **2. Connect your Ledger device**

-Next, connect your Ledger device to your computer and unlock it using your pin.
+Next, connect your Ledger device to your computer and unlock it using your PIN.

 ![](/desktop-wallet/assets/ledger/ledger-pin-animation.gif)